lmacielvieira/search_mt_front_challenge/README.md

 running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+*** This project used my personal react boilerplate (lucas maciel).
+As no design was given, i used some parts of a previous project, in order to have a nice user experience.

 ### Prerequisites and main libs